 So how much can you bench based solely on your dumbbell press?

 As a beginner you don’t want to push it to heavy too early.
 You should be able to do more on barbell press vs dumbbell.
 There is no exact conversion so you should start at around 60% of your max on dumbbells with barbell.
 So if your max is 80lb dumbbells (80X2=160lb total) start with around 100 lbs so your olympic bar (45lbs) with a 25lb weight on each side.
 This should be pretty easy then scale up in 10-20 lb increments from here.

 This is a great start if you can do the 100lbs for 20 reps then increase by 20 lbs (10 each side) do the same and keep repeating until you get to around 5-8 reps.
 Don’t do more then this especially without a spotter.

 Read further as we discuss the method to make extreme gains on your bench press coming from dumbbell presses.

-If you want to see Best Adjustable Dumbbells On The Market For Black Friday Click Here!
+If you want to see Best Adjustable Dumbbells On The Market shipped to your door in 2 Days Click Here!

 Dumbbell To Barbell Bench Press Conversion

 There is no exact conversion for dumbbells to barbell bench press however you can get a somewhat rough number to start with and it can be fun to try and predict your max just start light to be safe.

 Dumbbells chest press and barbell bench press are two different types of workouts but most always you will be able to lift more on barbell bench press.
 This is because you don’t have two stabilize two different weights your body is working together to stabilize one weight which equals more balance and more behind the push.